 The California Commission on Teacher Credentialing (CCTC) requires that every credential program candidate seeking recommendation for a Preliminary California Credential show mastery of the Teacher Performance Expectations (TPEs).
 The TPEs will be taught in your coursework and applied and practiced in your clinical experience.

 The Kremen School of Education and Human Development has designed its own teacher performance assessment system to evaluate your mastery of the TPEs, the Fresno Assessment of Student Teachers (FAST).
 The system consists of two tasks or "projects", the Site Visitation Project (SVP) and the Teaching Sample Project (TSP).

-The Site Visitation Project (SVP) is the focal performance task of Clinical Practice Experience in PK-3 (A).
-The SVP will be scored by trained, reliable scorers (typically your University Coach) using a specific four-point rubric:
+The Teaching Sample Project (TSP) is the focal performance task of the Clinical Practice Experience in PK-3 (B).
+The TSP will be scored by trained, reliable scorers using a specific four-point rubric: